TACC/life_sciences_ml_at_tacc/docs/section3/intro_to_dl.rst

 Neural networks are mathematical systems that can learn patterns from data and model real-world processes.
-In this sense, a neural network is just another kind of machine learning model like the ones we have already studied (Linear Classifiers, KNN, Logistic Regression, etc.).
+In this sense, a neural network is just another kind of machine learning model like the ones we have already studied.

-The basic architecture of a neural network is depicted below.
+The basic architecture of a neural network is depicted below:
-Inputs are fed to a series of layers, composed of *perceptrons*, before ultimately producing an output.

 .. figure:: ./images/ann-arch-overview.png
     :alt: Basic Idea of ANN Architecture